52 Different Types of Beetles in Arizona

 47. Festive Tiger Beetle

-The Festive Tiger Beetle is a type of ground beetle found throughout the United States.
-They can be found in many different habitats but prefer open and sandy places.
+The Festive Tiger Beetle is a ground beetle found throughout the United States.
+They can be found in many habitats but prefer open and sandy places.

 They are most common in the southwestern states, where their range includes California, New Mexico, Texas, and Utah.

-The average size ranges from one to two inches long, and they have large mandibles which they use to defend themselves when threatened.
-As larvae, they eat ants, while adults eat other insects, such as grasshoppers or beetles that are around their size or smaller than them.
+The average size ranges from one to two inches long, and they use large mandibles to defend themselves when threatened.
+As larvae, they eat ants, while adults eat other insects, such as grasshoppers or beetles around their size or smaller than them.

 48. Fire-colored Beetle